fertorakosi-loveszklub/flk-honlap-3/readme.md

 A Fertőrákosi Lövészklub új hivatalos oldala.

 ## License
-This project is open-sourced software licensed under the  [MIT license](http://opensource.org/licenses/MIT).
+The source code of this project is open-sourced software licensed under the  [MIT license](http://opensource.org/licenses/MIT).
+All other assets, such as images or texts are properties of the "Fertőrákosi Lövészklub", and subject to copyright.